SharfarazMahmood/Django_practice/README.md

 ---

-This is a music info storing site (obviously a work in progress).
+This is a music info storing site (learing project).